khubyar/sample-sns-sqs-multi-region/README.md

 The deployment creates:
 - one SNS topic in both primary and secondary regions
 - an active and dr SQS queues in both regions, including their respective SNS subscriptions
+- One Lambda finction that consumes messages from each oe of the 4 SQS queues
 - A CloudWatch dashboard for monitoring the message flow
 - Rquired IAM permissions and policies